-Emma Clegg takes her son on a winter weekend to the seaside town of St Ives, with its golden beaches, warm winters and a bright light that was once a magnet for the modern art movement
+Emma Clegg takes her son on a weekend to the seaside town of St Ives, with its golden beaches and a bright light that was once a magnet for the modern art movement

 Located on the Atlantic coast of north-west Cornwall, we reached St Ives on the train, passing through Exeter St Davids, Plymouth, Saltash, Truro and Redruth until we reached St Erth.
 We followed a slope downwards to the branch line platform that took us the four miles to St Ives.
 Here the pace changes and you start to shake off the prickling dust of the city.
 The 12-minute train journey embraces the coast, providing dreamy views of the glistening Hayle Estuary, the pools and turf of the Lelant Saltings and the white sands of Carbis Bay.